darrenbert73/cinestry/README.md

       - Once stale, React Query automatically refetches in the background to keep data up to date.

-    - Persistence: Updates to the cache are saved to localStorage to survive reloads.

 2. Limitations:
     - Cache can grow indefinitely, no TTL (time-to-live) strategy, and data may become stale until the user manually refreshes.
     - API key quota limits (1000/day), occasional inconsistent data ("N/A" values), and lack of advanced filtering.